PARISH NEWS – PENTECOST 14 – SUNDAY 15 SEPTEMBER 2019

 Our Christian Meditation Group meets every week on Wednesday nights at 7pm.
 All are welcome, even (or especially) if you have never meditated before.
 You are also invited to gather before meditation from 6:15pm in the Paxton-Hall Room for conversation over refreshments.

-FAITH360: The Puzzle of Paul – St Andrew’s Indooroopilly, September 28 – Led by Fiona Hammond, this all day workshop (9 – 3.30pm) developed by Fiona Hammond and Jonathan Sargeant from content by the Revd Dr Marian Free will help you get to know St Paul, his writings and how they shape our faith and understandings of Jesus.
+FAITH360: The Puzzle of Paul – St Andrew’s Indooroopilly, September 28 – Led by Fiona Hammond, this all day workshop (9 – 3.30pm) developed by Fiona Hammond and Jonathan Sargeant from content by The Rev’d Dr Marian Free will help you get to know St Paul, his writings and how they shape our faith and understandings of Jesus.
 As the Christian Church’s first theologian, it is important to understand St Paul!
-You can register at http://www.formedfaith.org/events/thepuzzleofpaul or by contacting the office.
+Please register at http://www.formedfaith.org/events/thepuzzleofpaul or book through the office.

 Time to order your Australian Anglican Church Calendar for 2020.
 Details are at the back of the church.
 Cost $15.00 each.

 United Nations International Day of Peace Lecture: Saturday 21 September 6-8pm, St John’s Cathedral.
 This year the lecture is being given by Sophie McNeill on the “Protection of Human Rights in an Era of Ongoing Wars”.
 Sophie McNeill is a reporter with the ABC’s investigative program Four Corners, a former Middle East Correspondent and the recipient of three Walkley awards.